grafana/agent/docs/flow/reference/components/discovery.kubernetes.md

 ### `namespaces` block

-Optional namespace discovery.
-If omitted, all namespaces are used.
+The `namespaces` block limits the namespaces to discover resources in.
+If omitted, all namespaces are searched.

 Name | Type | Description | Default | Required
 ---- | ---- | ----------- | ------- | --------